kromerm/adfdataflowdocs/ADF Data Flow Get Started in 12 Steps.md

 This guide is for private preview customers to get started with Azure data factory v2 with data flow
 ----------------------------------------------------------------------------------------------------

-1. To build your first Data Flow Data Factory, use the Azure Portal to create "Azure Data Factory" and select "V2 with data flow (preview)"
+1. To build your first Data Flow Data Factory, use the Azure Portal to create "Azure Data Factory" and select "V2 with data flow (preview)".
+Be sure to include the sample Data Flows by checking the "sample" checkbox:

 <img src="images/portal.png" width="400">